 A. Experience.
 By comparing observed conditions to those listed in the Beaufort scale, and by comparing observations to broadcast conditions whenever the opportunity presents itself, you should gain a feel for what a given wave height looks like, and what a given wind speed looks like as compared to the observed sea state.

-We hope that trip leaders will find this tool useful, both for pre-rating trips and for rating them as paddled.
+We hope that trip organizers will find this tool useful, both for pre-rating trips and for rating them as paddled.
 We also hope that trip participants will find it useful for making informed decisions about what levels to participate in, and for looking to the next skill to learn.References: